AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 ![](./images/inspect-2-0.png)

-Here we see the data we set up earlier in our data elements and tags rule.
+Here we see the data we set up earlier in our data elements and tag rule.
 The value property contains the encoded tcString data we saw earlier.

 OneTrust, Sourcepoint and other CMPs that implement the IAB TCF 2.0 standard will all produce similar data in our pages.
 We can capture that data and use it with the Web SDK extension in tags using the custom code event in the rule we created above.
 The custom code will be the same regardless of the CMP used to generate the IAB TCF 2.0 data.
 The custom code can also be used with either of the Platform Consent standards (1.0 or 2.0).